2021–22 South-West Indian Ocean cyclone season: Subtropical Depression Issa

-On 11 April, a low pressure area evolved near the southeast coast of South Africa from the interaction of an upper-level trough and warmer air near the surface.
+On 11 April, a low-pressure area evolved near the southeast coast of South Africa from the interaction of an upper-level trough and warmer air near the surface.
 With warm ocean temperatures and low wind shear, the low developed intense thunderstorms which wrapped around a tight circulation, and dropped heavy rainfall in eastern South Africa.
 On 12 April, the MFR designated the low as Subtropical Depression Issa, based on the system's structure and the presence of gale-force winds.
 Issa moved slowly to the south at first, strengthening to reach 10-minute sustained winds of 95 km/h (60 mph) late on 12 April.
 At its peak, the storm had an eye-like feature in the middle of a symmetrical area of thunderstorms.
 On 13 April, the JTWC classified this system as a subtropical storm in an unofficial bulletin.
 Issa turned to the north back toward the South African coast due to the trough in the region.
 Increased wind shear and dry air stripped away the thunderstorms near the center, weakening the storm, and causing the MFR to discontinue advisories on 13 April.

 Issa exacerbated catastrophic floodings in KwaZulu-Natal, South Africa, that killed 435 people.

 Severe Tropical Storm Jasmine

 At 06:00 UTC on 22 April, the MFR released a bulletin detecting a weather disturbance zone near Comoros and it was designated 12.
 The system shifted and gained strength in the afternoon of the same day reaching "tropical disturbance" status.
 The JTWC also released an unofficial bulletin on the low-pressure system, designating it as Invest 97S.
 The cyclone made landfall in Nampula, off the coast of Mozambique.
 The storm reentered into the Mozambique channel two days later, it intensified and reached the status of "moderate tropical storm", thus earning the name Jasmine.
 It peaked as a Severe Tropical Storm with windspeed of 110 km/h according to MFR whereas the JTWC estimated a slightly lower windspeed of 100 km/h.
 Soon reaching its peak intensity, it began to encounter low sea surface temperatures as well as high wind shear and baroclinic forces which commenced its weakening.
 With the same intensity on 26 April, the storm made landfall at Toliara and the MFR downgraded it into an overland depression.
 On 27 April 2022, the MFR released a final bulletin, informing that Jasmine had lost its tropical characteristics and was downgraded to a low pressure common on the high seas.

 As a result of Jasmine, three people have died, and seven more have been reported missing.
+Losses are estimated at US$1 million.